Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 where $\xi_t \in \mathbb{R}$ is the random noise and $ \left \langle M_i, X_t \right \rangle = tr(X_t^\top M_i)$, for $i \in \{0,1\}$, denotes the matrix inner product.
-The true matrix parameter $M_i$ is assumed to be low-rank with a rank $r \ll \min \{d_1,d_2 \}$.
-In our motivation example, a group of pixels of the image forming a region can impose a collaborated effect on describing the health outcome, which allows the matrix parameter to have a low-rank structure \citep{chen2019inference,xia2019confidence,xia2021statistical}.
-In addition, such a low-rankness structure is crucial in online decision-making due to the high dimensionality compared to its limited sample size.
-In $(\ref{eq: model})$, when $a_t = 1$ (with intervention), the reward is given by $\langle M_1, X_t\rangle + \xi_t$ (health outcome with intervention); when $a_t = 0$ (no intervention), the reward is given by $\langle M_0, X_t\rangle + \xi_t$ (health outcome without intervention).
+The true matrix parameter $M_i$ is assumed to be of low rank with a rank $r \ll \min \{d_1,d_2 \}$.
+In our motivation example, a group of pixels in the image that form a region can impose a collaborative effect on describing the health outcome, allowing the matrix parameter to have a low-rank structure \citep{chen2019inference,xia2019confidence,xia2021statistical}.
+In addition, such a low-rank structure is crucial in online decision-making due to its high dimensionality compared to its limited sample size.
+In $(\ref{eq: model})$, when $a_t = 1$ (with intervention), the reward is given by $\langle M_1, X_t\rangle + \xi_t$ (health outcome with intervention); when $a_t = 0$ (without intervention), the reward is given by $\langle M_0, X_t\rangle + \xi_t$ (health outcome without intervention).
 Without loss of generality, our work mainly focuses on a binary action, i.e., $a_t \in \{ 0,1\}$ at each time $t$, and it can be easily extended to multiple actions in a discrete action space.